Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/328-logo-customization-functionality.md

 1. Proceed with the
     [Build image with custom logo](../../common-coreboot-docs/custom_logo.md#build-image-with-custom-logo)
     section.
-1. Now you can flash the updated firmware image as usual.
+1. Now flash the updated firmware image as usual.
 If you're not updating firmware and just changing the logo, only the BOOTSPLASH region needs to be updated.
 For example: